Electrically Controllable Flat Band in Two-Dimensional Electron Gases under Nonuniform Magnetic Fields

-\textit{The analytical solution}--- Although solving Eq.\ref{eq5} generally requires numerical methods, it becomes analytically solvable in a special case.
-For the flat band shown in Fig.\ref{fig3}(b), the underlying Schrödinger equation reads
+\textit{The analytical solution}--- Although solving Eq.(\ref{eq5}) generally requires numerical methods, it becomes analytically solvable in a special case.
+For the flat band shown in Fig.~\ref{fig3}(b), we assume the eigenenergy to be exact zero, then the underlying Schrödinger equation reads